adiman1/liveheartrate/Layer 3 - Python AWS Interface/python_aws_interface.md

 aws_secret_access_key = abcdefghijklmnopqrstuvwxyzIAM
 ```

-### Method 2: Use Root account’s Access Key and Secret Key in creds folder (Not Recommended)
+### Method 2: Use Root account’s ID and Access Key in creds folder (Not Recommended)

 ---

+Next, We shall see the code which sends the bleak decoded HR data to Kinesis Data Stream